SpellholdStudios/1pp/README.md

   - TODO Installation options have been moved into *1pp-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
   - TODO Split huge [400] Core updates and item patches component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
   - TODO Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
-  - Added ToBEx compatibility.
+  - Added BG2 Fixpack and ToBEx compatibility.
-  - TODO Provided partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
-It would be certainly obsolete in a few months, therefore a waste of time.
+  - TODO Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
+It would be certainly obsolete in a few months, therefore a waste of time. :wink:
   - TODO Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
   - TODO Component Improved projectile effects [401] fully re-written: cleared duplicated vanilla #89 and #197 opcodes, cloned existing effects existants instead of adding new ones...
   - Coding simplification: